ssoulis/Multidimensional-Data-Structures-and-Computational-Geometry/README.md

 USER INSTRUCTIONS:

 You can easily run my codes using any Python IDE and hitting the run button or by installing python on your system and using the command python [name of file].py
+*Note that you will also need to install the specific libraries im using.
+Here are the commands for every library you will need :
+- pip install Rtree
+- pip install intervaltree
+- pip install matplotlib
+- pip install numpy

 Thank you for your time!